 Northern Ireland Launches New Plan to End Violence Against Women and Girls

-First Minister Michelle O'Neill and deputy First Minister Emma Little-Pengelly have jointly launched a new 2026-2028 delivery plan aimed at ending violence against women and girls (EVAWG) in Northern Ireland, with an additional £2 million earmarked for the initiative's second phase.
+First Minister Michelle O'Neill and deputy First Minister Emma Little-Pengelly have jointly launched Northern Ireland's new 2026-2028 delivery plan aimed at ending violence against women and girls, with an additional Β£2 million in funding β but advocacy groups are warning that strategic commitments must be matched by concrete action and proper resourcing if the plan is to make a real difference.

-The plan, unveiled at an event attended by survivors, government stakeholders, and partner organisations, outlines a series of strategic actions designed to tackle the root causes of gender-based violence, improve support services for victims, and hold perpetrators accountable.
+The plan, unveiled on 22 April 2026 at an event attended by survivors, government stakeholders, and partner organisations, outlines a series of strategic actions designed to tackle the root causes of gender-based violence, improve support services for victims, and hold perpetrators accountable.
+The cross-party nature of the launch β with both ministers from different political traditions β signals a rare moment of political unity on one of Northern Ireland's most pressing social challenges.

 Background

-The new delivery plan is a continuation of the Strategic Framework established in 2024 and forms part of a seven-year strategy that has received a total investment of £5 million since its inception.
-The urgency of the initiative is underscored by a stark statistic: 30 women have been killed in Northern Ireland since 2020.
+The new delivery plan is a continuation of the EVAWG Strategic Framework established in 2024 and forms part of a seven-year strategy that has now received a total investment of Β£7 million since its inception.
+The urgency of the initiative is underscored by a devastating statistic: 30 women have been killed in Northern Ireland since 2020, with seven of those deaths occurring since the strategy first launched.
 First Minister Michelle O'Neill described the levels of violence as an "epidemic" and a "scourge of our society."

 Key Developments

-Belfast City Council is also supporting the strategy through its Local Change Fund, which has provided almost £255,000 to 50 community and voluntary groups for projects delivered between summer 2025 and April 2026.
-According to 4ni.co.uk, the cross-party launch signals a unified political will to address the issue.
+Belfast City Council is supporting the strategy through its Local Change Fund, which has provided almost Β£255,000 to 50 community and voluntary groups for projects delivered between summer 2025 and April 2026.
+The plan promotes a "whole society" approach, encouraging government departments, community organisations, and the public to play a role in prevention and ensuring safety.

 Why It Matters